 Using the Map Collection

-- Map subject headings are structured like most Library of Congress subject headings but almost always end with a word or phrase that describes the format, most often “Maps” but occasionally “Aerial views,” or something else.
-The same controlled, sometimes slightly archaic vocabulary is used in subject headings for maps as in subject headings for books.
+- Map subject headings are structured like most Library of Congress subject headings, but usually end with “Maps” or “Aerial views,” or something similar.

 - “Authors” of maps are often government agencies or commercial firms, and these bodies are listed in catalogs in a distinctive, consistent, “controlled” form, like “Geological Survey (U.S.)” and “Rand McNally & Company.”

-- Cataloging rules have changed substantially every few decades.
-You will find that records from different time periods look quite different.
+- You will find that records from different time periods look quite different.
 But subject headings, author headings, and call numbers are typically kept up-to-date.

 - Most of any big library’s maps are found in books and journal articles and are not cataloged separately.
-There is an index of maps in books and journals*, but it is not very complete.
-Searching for maps in books and journals depends of course on your goals.
 Subject searches, either in library catalogs or in journal indexes, can be very productive.